-Hack Club is actively looking now to hire its first VP of Marketing / Executive Producer to tell its story across various platforms, including social media, newsletters, op-docs, blog/Op-Ed posts, direct emails, and curated partnerships with major tech companies.
+Hack Club is actively looking now to hire its first Executive Producer to tell its story across various platforms, including social media, newsletters, op-docs, blog/Op-Ed posts, direct emails, and curated partnerships with major tech companies and organizations.

 One unique and fun aspect of working for Hack Club is that you interact directly with teenagers every day—half our team is under 18.
 Also, Hack Club is engineer-led, so the work is always new and focused around cool new projects teenagers code.